 London Drum

-The journey from Bank to Bayswater is in fare zone 1 and you’ll have to use the Central and Circle tube lines, changing trains at Notting Hill Gate
+This journey is in zone 1 and you’ll have to use the Central and Circle lines, changing trains at Notting Hill Gate

 1. From Bank take the Central Line